dmnksss/py-gpt-copy/README.md

    The script recursively collects all dependencies, avoiding duplicates and external modules.

 5. **Formatting & Clipboard:**
-   Each file’s content is prefixed with its relative file path and all contents are concatenated before being copied to the clipboard using `pyperclip`.
+   Each file’s content is prefixed with its relative file path and concatenated before being copied to the clipboard using `pyperclip`.

 For a detailed look at the implementation, check out the [source code](#).